-Asserts’s web app is built for cloud-scale.
+Asserts’s web app is built for cloud scale.
 The best way to explore the entity graph is to use search expressions.
-We’ve shipped a default set of search expressions that cover common use cases.
-For example "Show Service api-server", “Show all services”, “Show Assertions in Namespace”, etc.
+We’ve shipped a default set of search expressions that cover everyday use cases.
+For example, "Show Service api-server", “Show all services”, “Show Assertions in Namespace”, etc.

 pods crashing in namespace petclinic

 Keep in mind that the graph is constantly updated by the time-series data, so the search result represents the system's state in the specified time window.
 When you change the time, the search result may change too.
 In addition, search results are always filtered by the selection in

 When users click on an entity, it also allows them to navigate to its connected entities.
 Navigation can be done in both graph view and list view.
 If the graph gets busy, we can filter the displayed entities by clicking on the entity type in the legends.

 In the list view, users can also pick properties or the monitoring status of each entity.
 This gives a high-level overview of what’s being automatically monitored by Asserts.
 Resource monitoring applies to both Services and Nodes, but traffic and latency monitoring usually only applies to Services.

 A bubble view is also provided to help the user to rank entities by requests, resources, or selected properties from